Hudson's Hope: Infrastructure

 The town is located along Highway 29, between Chetwynd and Fort St. John.
-The highway crosses the Peace River via the Hudson's Hope Suspension Bridge and runs westward along the north bank of the Peace River through the townsite, Lynx Creek, and Farrel Creek.
+The highway crosses the Peace River via the Hudson's Hope Suspension Bridge and runs eastward along the north bank of the Peace River through the townsite, Lynx Creek, and Farrel Creek.
 From the townsite, the W.A.C.
 Bennett Dam is 22 km west.
 In total, the district maintains 33 km of paved and 27 km of unpaved roads with most of the businesses located along the Beattie Road portion of Highway 29.
 Community facilities and some residential areas are located between Beattie Road and the Peace River, and more residential areas are located on hills north of the downtown area.

 The Hudson's Hope Airport, 6 km west of town, is a small airport with a 1585 m-long paved runway that handles private and chartered flights.
 The closest commercial airport, with regularly scheduled flights, is approximately 86 km to the east, near Fort St. John.
 The closest regional bus stop and rail station is about 60 km to the south, in Chetwynd.

 The town draws its drinking water from the Peace River, and chlorinates and distributes it through 15 km of watermains.
 Sewage is collected through 8 km of sanitary sewers and processed in a two-cell lagoon system.
 The municipality funds weekly garbage collection from households in the townsite and transfer stations in the rural communities.
 Electrical power is supplied by the provincially owned BC Hydro and natural gas by the privately owned Pacific Natural Gas.